Yemeni Forces Target Pro-Saudi Militants with Homegrown Missile

 TEHRAN (Tasnim) – Yemen’s army and popular committees fired a homegrown ballistic missile at the positions of Saudi-backed mercenaries in the northwestern province of al-Jawf, inflicting major losses on them.

-The missile command of the Yemeni army announced that it hit al-Khab and al-Shaaf districts of al-Jawf on Friday night with a new type of a domestically-made missile dubbed Zelzal, leaving large groups of the militants dead and injured, Yemen's al-Masirah television network reported.
+The missile command of the Yemeni army said it hit al-Khab and al-Shaaf districts of al-Jawf with a domestically-made missile on Saturday evening, leaving large groups of the militants dead and injured, Yemen's official Saba news agency reported.

-Since March 2015, Saudi Arabia and some of its Arab allies have been launching deadly airstrikes against the Houthi Ansarullah movement in an attempt to restore power to the fugitive former President Abd Rabbuh Mansour Hadi, a close ally of Riyadh.
+Since March 2015, Saudi Arabia and some of its Arab allies have been carrying out deadly airstrikes against the Houthi Ansarullah movement in an attempt to restore power to fugitive former president Abd Rabbuh Mansour Hadi.

-Over 10,000 Yemenis, including 4,000 women and children, have lost their lives in the deadly military campaign.
+Over 14,000 Yemenis, including thousands of women and children, have lost their lives in the deadly military campaign.